A fire at a homeless hostel is being investigated.

 The fire was contained by 6pm but firefighters continued to work to douse flare-ups in wall cavities and try to find 12 people they said were missing.

-At 8pm East Sussex Fire and Rescue Service group commander Mark Rist said: “We are completing the final checks of the building but we are reasonably confident all the missing residents are accounted for."
+At 8pm East Sussex Fire and Rescue Service group commander Mark Rist said: “We are completing the final checks of the building but we are reasonably confident all the missing residents are

 About 60 people living in the YMCA were collected by Brighton and Hove City Council and taken to temporary shelter.